 ECSS-E-ST-20_0020032

-In the case of hot redundant essential functions, either latching protection shall not be used, or it shall have an autonomous periodic reset.
+In the case of hot redundant essential functions, latching protection shall not be used unless it has an autonomous periodic reset.

 ECSS-E-ST-20_0020033

-Override of critical on-board autonomous functions shall be implemented only if a safety interlock is implemented which prevents the activation of the override feature on both main and redundant functions.
+Disabling critical on-board autonomous functions shall be allowed only if an interlock mechanism is implemented, which prevents the disabling of both main and redundant functions at the same time.

+Critical functions refers to functions which prevent the satellite from being recovered when both main and redundant are switched off, e.g. RF receiver or command decoder.

 ECSS-E-ST-20_0020034

 Any protection latch, which does not have autonomous reset capability, shall be at least re-settable from ground command.